dasch-swiss/dsp-api/docs/src/paradox/01-introduction/example-project.md

 more details about this, see knora-base-linkvalue.

-Note that the property `incunabula:hasAuthor` points to a `knora-base:TextValue`, because the `incunabula` project repåresents authors simply by their names.
+Note that the property `incunabula:hasAuthor` points to a `knora-base:TextValue`, because the `incunabula` project represents authors simply by their names.
 A more complex project could represent each author as a resource, in which case `incunabula:hasAuthor` would need to be a subproperty of `knora-base:hasLinkTo`.